 If you are talented and skilled enough to earn yourself a following on Twitch, then the rewards for the streamer can outstrip any potential earnings that they could land as an esports professional.
 Not only can they earn plenty of cash from the service itself, but their popularity can lead to other opportunities, such as in film and television, or in advertising revenue.

 So just who are these big money Twitch streamers in the esports industry?
-To take a closer look we decided to list the five highest paid twitch streamers at the moment, together with the number of followers that each has managed to attract on the service.
+How has the closure of the Microsoft Mixer platform and its new affiliation with Facebook Gaming affected the rankings?
+To take a closer look we decided to list the ten highest-paid twitch streamers at the moment, together with the estimated number of followers that each has managed to attract on the service.

 Our list of highest paid Twitch streamers begins with a somewhat familiar name.
 Please note Riot Games has around 4.4 million followers, but as they are not an individual, we have not included them in this list.